QuickCorp/QCObjects/README.md

 This document is the Main Reference Documentation!

+This repository and readme is hosted at [https://qcobjects.dev](https://qcobjects.dev)

-Check out the official page of [QCObjects](https://qcobjects.dev) at https://qcobjects.dev
+Check out the official page of [QCObjects](https://qcobjects.com) at https://qcobjects.com

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to info@quickcorp.cl.